jpritikin/coach/content/docs/psychedelics/salvia.md

 ## Subjective Effects in Passive Participants

-We summarize three placebo controlled studies.[^maclean2012][^addy2012][^maqueda2015] Healthy hallucinogen-using adults were administered inhaled salvinorin A. Two studies used eye shades with music while one study use a dimly lit room with no music.
+We summarize three placebo controlled studies.[^maclean2012][^addy2012][^maqueda2015] Healthy hallucinogen-using adults were administered inhaled salvinorin A. Two studies used eye shades with music while one study used a dimly lit room with no music.
 The Hallucinogen Rating Scale (HRS) consists of six subscales:[^strassman1994]

 | subscale | description |
 | -------- | ---------- |